-Dietary supplements and natural food manufacturers are well aware of how much work goes into product labels – and how much trouble awaits them if they get it wrong.
-But what many companies don’t fully grasp is how regulators view – and react to – online marketing.
+Dietary supplements and natural food manufacturers remain acutely aware of how much work goes into product label claims – and how much trouble awaits them if they get it wrong.
+But what many companies don’t fully understand is how regulators perceive – and respond to – online marketing.

-Regulators treat dietary supplements labeling differently than advertising.
-The U.S. Food and Drug Administration (FDA) primarily focuses on labeling, while the Federal Trade Commission (FTC) focuses on advertising.
-But, as Steve Mister, President and CEO of the Council for Responsible Nutrition (CRN), points out, labeling goes beyond just the label.
+Regulators treat dietary supplements labeling differently than traditional advertising.
+The U.S. Food and Drug Administration (FDA) focuses primarily on labeling, while the Federal Trade Commission (FTC) focuses on advertising.
+But, as Steve Mister, President and CEO of the Council for Responsible Nutrition (CRN), points out, “labeling” reaches beyond the label itself.

 According to the FDA, labeling includes all written, printed, or graphic material that accompanies the product at any time in the production, sales, and marketing process.